SRHridoy/JAVA__AND__DSA/README.md

 }
 ```

 >### NOTE :Return Type: The data type of the value the method returns.
-Use void if the method doesn'treturn anything.
+Use void if the method doesn't return anything.

 ```java
 public class TestMethod {